barekbentley/Java3311IntroToJava-without-OO-concepts-in-place-practice-UnoptimizedCode/README.md

 # Java3311IntroToJava-without-OO-concepts-in-place-practice-UnoptimizedCode
 Here is my code I've written for class assignments.
 Most of it is quickly written and not optimized or designed for error handling.
-I will be using this code to practice optimizing code and writing code to handle errors.
+I will be using this code to practice optimizing code, writing code to handle errors, and use object Oriented concpets to improve the usability of the code.
+3311 was intro to Java for me at UTD.